 Data suggests that people underprice by 3 -5%.
-Our research has found that 23 – 35% of buyers buy on price.
+Our research has found that 23 – 35% of buyers buy based on price.
 70% who would buy on value always choose 2 – 3 of our value offerings over a discount.
 If everyone bought on price, they would choose a discount first.

-To get more Price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to get more value.
-A skillful query of the market and your customers will tell you what those customers value and what they are willing to pay.
+To get more Price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to be valued more.
+A skillful query of the market and your customers will tell you what customers value and what they are willing to pay.
 If you ask them the right way, then you will get the answers that lead to more Price.
 In other words, more Price is about delivering more value.
 You have to